Housing authority addressing Western Heritage concerns

 “Both the Board of Commissioners and the management have always been responsive to the resident concerns,” the release said.

 The housing authority wanted to be sure to clarify that water has always been on at the complex and that HVAC systems are working properly.
-Residents have toll-free numbers to call for work orders and current management staff will continue to serve the residents and the property.
-Western Heritage is not a nursing home nor an assisted living facility, it is an apartment complex with rental assistance specifically for income-qualified elderly and disabled residents.
+Residents have toll-free numbers to call for work orders and current management staff will continue to serve the residents and the property, Nancy Bentley, director Housing Partners of Western Nebraska, said.
+Western Heritage is not a nursing home nor an assisted living facility; it is an apartment complex with rental assistance specifically for income-qualified elderly and disabled residents.

-There are 40 apartments that serve income-qualified, eligible residents (who are elderly or disabled).
-All of the apartments are one bedroom, with a community room that can be reserved for family functions as well as resident parties, BBQ’s and other events.
+There are 40 apartments that serve income-qualified, eligible residents, who are elderly or disabled.
+All of the apartments are one bedroom, with a community room that can be reserved for family functions as well as resident parties, BBQs and other events.
 The location features a resident-use only laundry facility that is operated by a contracted company.
-Food Bank is delivered in addition to special deliveries from King’s Daughters which make Western Heritage a wonderful place to live.
+Food Bank is delivered in addition to special deliveries from King’s Daughters.

-The property has maintenance oversight by a maintenance director, one fulltime and one part-time maintenance personnel.
+The property has maintenance oversight by a maintenance director, one full-time and one part-time maintenance personnel.
 As needed, a crew from Housing Partners of Western Nebraska is available to assist when needed.
-A resident is paid to clean the Community Room and another resident volunteers to make coffee for the events.
-Still others have always planted flowers to beautify the community room (except for this year due to COVID).
+A resident is paid to clean the community room and another resident volunteers to make coffee for the events.
+Still others have always planted flowers to beautify the community room (except for this year due to COVID-19).

-Since August, 2011, the Sidney Housing Authority has remodeled 16 apartments, installed 23 walk-in showers, have replaced 9 kitchen cabinets, and installed 6 hot water heaters.
+Since August 2011, the Sidney Housing Authority has remodeled 16 apartments, installed 23 walk-in showers, has replaced nine kitchen cabinets and installed six hot water heaters.
 There are still units which have tubs, for those seniors who like to soak, as well.
-SHA has also painted, installed new underground sprinklers, trimmed and/or removed overgrown bushes, and have installed 9 new complete HVAC systems and halted termite invasion.
-We order as many supplies and materials as we can from local business’ and appreciate the cooperation and attentiveness we have from our local vendors.
+SHA has also painted, installed new underground sprinklers, trimmed and/or removed overgrown bushes and have installed 9 new complete HVAC systems and halted termite invasion.
+SHA orders as many supplies and materials as it can from local businesses and said it appreciates the cooperation and attentiveness it has from our local vendors.

-“The Sidney Housing Authority and Housing Partners of Western Nebraska acknowledge we had a plumbing issue, and thanks to the tireless efforts of maintenance, management, and contractors we are resolving that issue,” the release said.
-“I want to thank the residents for their cooperation with the plumbing, it has been quite a journey.
-I look forward to the Resident Meeting this week to visit with our residents and enjoy their company as we plan for the future for Western Heritage Apartments together to make 2020 a better year despite Covid-19!”
+“The Sidney Housing Authority and Housing Partners of Western Nebraska acknowledge we had a plumbing issue, and thanks to the tireless efforts of maintenance, managemen, and contractors we are resolving that issue,” the release said.
+“I want to thank the residents for their cooperation with the plumbing; it has been quite a journey.
+I look forward to the Resident Meeting this week to visit with our residents and enjoy their company as we plan for the future for Western Heritage Apartments together to make 2020 a better year despite COVID-19!”

 (0) comments